-Event 4 (Neutral Before Forward)
+Event 4: (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
+FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
+This is followed approximately two seconds later by a radio departing message and continued freight

-The operator now interrupts the transformer throttle again to enter the next reverse unit phase; neutral before reverse.
-PFA confirms to the operator that it has entered the neutral before forward phase by emmitting two quick air release sounds.
+Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
+FYS confirms to the operator that it has entered the Forward phase by playing a radio messagne followed by the freight car door closing.
+Within 2 seconds of the door closing, the locomotive bell begins chiming.

-This is followed by a public address message that the train on track 1 or 2 (whichever track number the arriving public address message stated) is now boarding.
-Upon completion of the PA message, two conductor voice highlights randomly begin playing.
-These conductor voices include "Welcome Aboard" and "Tickets Please".
-In addition to the two conductor highlights, the station ambient sounds continue and still include passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
-The departing public address message automatically repeats itself every 60 seconds with the highlights and station ambient sounds randomly occurring as long as the system remains in the "neutral before forward" phase.
+After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.

-Event 5.
-(Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; forward.
-PFA confirms to the operator that it has entered the forward phase by playing a conductor voice yelling "All Aboard!"
-Immediately after playing "all aboard", the sound of the doors closing is heard.
-Within two seconds of the doors closing, the locomotive bell begins chiming and the air compressor pumps start.
-After approximately 7 chimes of the bell, the engine automatically begins moving out in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
-Once the bell turns off the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.
+Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.

-Note: When entering the forward phase of PFA, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once PFA automatically activates the motors.
-Otherwise, the engine will just sit still until you increase the throttle setting on the transformer.
+Note: When entering the Forward phase of FYS, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
+Otherwise the engine will just sit still until you increase the transformer throttle setting on the transformer.
+However, don't set the throttle setting too high or the engine will go racing away faster than you might expect.

-TIPS ON USING THE PFA FEATURES
+TIPS ON USING FYS FEATURES

-PFA is a unique feature of ProtoSounds that is completely controlled by the operator.
+FYS is a unique feature of ProtoSounds® that is completely controlled by the operator.
 You decide how, when or if you want to utilize the feature.
-By reviewing following tips you should find solutions or suggestions to the various operating scenarios you might encounter when using PFA.
+By reviewing the following tips, you should find solutions or suggestions to the various operating scenarios you might encounter when using FYS.

-Tip #1: You can escape the PFA sequence by interrupting the transformer throttle before the first PA arrival message plays in Event 2 (neutral before reverse).
+Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the radio message in Event 2 (neutral before reverse).

-Tip #2: You can terminate PFA at anytime by turning the transformer throttle off for 15 seconds.
+Tip #2: You can terminate FYS at anytime by turning the transformer throttle Off for 15 seconds.

-Tip #3: You do not have to be in the forward state to utilize PFA.
-For example if you activate the PFA feature while in reverse and interrupt the throttle to enter neutral, you will be entering neutral before forward rather than neutral before reverse as defined in Event 2 above.
-Consequently, the forward phase will be rendered inactive by ProtoSounds instead of the reverse state as explained in Event 3.
-This will allow your train to leave the train station in the same reverse direction that it arrived in.
+Tip #3: You do not have to be in the Forward phase to utilize FYS.
+For example, if you activate the FYS feature while in Reverse and interrupt the throttle to enter Neutral, you will be entering Neutral Before Forward rather than Neutral Before Reverse as defined in Event 2 above.
+Consequently, the Forward phase will be rendered inactive by ProtoSounds® instead of the Reverse phase as explained in Event 3.
+This will allow your train to leave the yard in the same reverse direction that it arrived in.

-Tip #4: You can utilize PFA even if you are double-heading with another engine, regardless of whether it is equipped with ProtoSounds or PFA.
-If the engine isn't equipped with PFA, the only thing to remember is that you not turn up the transformer throttle very high when entering the reverse state found in Event 3.
-If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since engines not equipped with PFA cannot disable the reverse state and will thus continue powering their own motors.
-If your second engine is equipped with PFA, it can be disabled by entering RESET function 28.
-See the section on programming RESET functions on page 17 of this manual to disable PFA.
+Tip #4: You can utilize FYS even if you are double-heading with another engine regardless of whether the second engine is equipped with an FYS programmed ProtoSound® module.
+If the second engine isn't equipped with FYS, the only thing to remember is that you not turn up the transformer throttle very high when entering the Reverse phase found in Event 3.
+If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since they cannot be disabled automatically like FYS equipped engines.
+If your second engine is equipped with FYS, you may want to disable it when used in double-headed operations.
+To disable FYS, see the section on programming for squeaking brakes and FYS operation on page 23 of this manual.